Inventory Turns as Decisive Competitive Edge

 How evolving CCPM in this way can dramatically boost project velocity and long-term team effectiveness

-Speaker Bio John van der Steur is Senior Expert People Flow at Mobilé 4 Flow & Innovation, a leadership consultant, team strategist, and author of The Power of Polarities: An Innovative Method to Transform Individuals, Teams, and Organizations.
+John van der Steur is Senior Expert People Flow at Mobilé 4 Flow & Innovation, a leadership consultant, team strategist, and author of The Power of Polarities: An Innovative Method to Transform Individuals, Teams, and Organizations.
 Based on Carl Jung’s Theory of the Personality.
 With a background in Jungian psychology and decades of experience helping organizations build high-performance teams, John brings a unique lens to the intersection of human dynamics and operational excellence.
 His work bridges theory and practice, showing how psychological diversity, structured peer learning, and systems thinking can unlock extraordinary collaboration.

 John van der Steur